King's Theatre, Edinburgh: History of the theatre

 It was in 1960 that the first Edinburgh Gang Show took to the stage.
 Over 100 Boy Scouts enthusiastically performed their first Ralph Reader Gang Show to great acclaim which then started an annual tradition for both the Scouts of Edinburgh and for the King's Theatre, as they prepared for pantomime season.
 The show continues today with over 200 young people aged between 8 and 25 from Scouting and Girl Guiding in Edinburgh regularly taking part.

 By the late 1960s, the increasing popularity of television meant that fees for stars were ever increasing, and this spelled the end of theatre.
 Without subsidy, large theatres such as the King's were doomed, and many would not live to tell the tale.
 In 1969, the theatre was offered and sold by Howard & Wyndham to Edinburgh City Council, to secure the theatre's future and its part in Edinburgh International Festivals and as a venue for Scottish Opera.
 At this time the King's was the most prominent theatre in the city, with the larger Empire now used for bingo, and the huge Playhouse still being used as a super-cinema.
 In 1970 the theatre was designated as a Category A listed building In 1985 the council invested £1.25m in the King's.
 The woodwork, carpets, glass and marble were restored, and in the auditorium the aisles were widened, and new seats more akin to a multiplex cinema were installed, and the apron and orchestra pit were increased.

 The theatre is home to Edinburgh's mainstream annual pantomime, which is produced by Qdos Entertainment.
-The theatre is now run by the Capital Theatres which also controls the Festival Theatre.
-The theatre is also an important venue over the Festival period.
-Plans are now underway for a new refurbishment scheme to bring the theatre up to modern day standards.
+The theatre is now run by the Capital Theatres, which also controls the Festival Theatre, and is also an important venue over the Festival period.

+The theatre closed in 2022 for refurbishment, aimed at preserving its historic features, upgrading its technical and hospitality facilities and making it more accessible, with level access from the street to the seats and stage, lifts, wheelchair seating and an accessible dressing room.
+During the rebuild, a bottle sealed with plaster was found behind the gold crown decoration in the auditorium.
+Inside was a list of the names of the architects and plasterers who had worked on the building in 1905.
+The theatre reopened on 1 August 2026, with the first performance scheduled for the following week.
+The project cost £41 million, with the Governments of Scotland and the UK and Edinburgh City Council providing additional funding after inflation increased costs.